-In today’s interconnected digital world, APIs (Application Programming Interfaces) play a crucial role in enabling seamless communication between different software systems.
+In today’s interconnected digital world, APIs (Application Programming Interfaces) play a crucial role in enabling seamless communication between different software applications.
 Among the various types of APIs, RESTful APIs have emerged as one of the most popular and widely used standards.
-Whether you're a developer just starting out or someone curious about how modern applications interact, understanding RESTful APIs is a valuable skill.
+Whether you're a developer just starting out or someone curious about how modern web applications work, understanding RESTful APIs is a valuable skill.

 In this beginner-friendly guide, we’ll break down the basics of RESTful APIs, how they work, and why they’re so important in the tech ecosystem.
 By the end of this post, you’ll have a solid foundation to start exploring and working with RESTful APIs.